spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/solutions-architects/processes/activity-capture/activity-desc/index.html.md

 - **Internal Enablement and SME Assistance** [Alliances][Channel] - Calls, meetings, webinars for internal field SA enablement and assistance.

+- **Partner Assisted Demand Gen** [Alliances][Channel] - Webinars, workshops, roadshows and similar activities in collaboration with a partner, focussed on demand generation.

 ### Description for Value Stream Assessment

 - **VSA Pitch** - This is an initial VSA pitch to the customers/prospects to get their buy in, discuss next steps, send follow ups before the VSA planning meeting